AnneThor/storefront/README.md

 Full discussion of database and endpoints is available in the server documentation.

+## Week 4 Updates

+Transitioned to a redux store using Redux Toolkit, the basic functionality of the app remains the same.

 ## Documentation as of Week 3

 ![Updated Diagram of Working System](./assets/week3.png)